Uber Pet launches so you know Fido can ride with you

-Uber is piloting a new feature in the U.S. that allows riders to request a driver that has pre-agreed to accept pets.
+Uber is piloting a new service in the U.S. called Uber Pet, one that allows riders to request a driver that has pre-agreed to accept pets.

+Compared to other expansions Uber has made of late, such as the Uber Works on-demand recruitment platform introduced last week, Uber Pet may seem like an incremental update.
+But when you consider the size of the pet industry, it really does make sense — 36% of households in the U.S. own a dog, meaning that Uber Pet could remove a fair bit of travel friction for a lot of people.

 Uber’s existing pet policy requires drivers to accept service dogs only — that is, dogs trained to help someone with a disability, such as visual impairment.
 Aside from that, it’s left to the driver’s discretion whether they accept a rider’s pet inside their car, which is why Uber has so far recommended that riders contact their driver in advance to let them know they’d like to bring an animal with them.